2020 IWAS World Games

 To be eligible for team selection consideration, please note annual application guidelines listed below for athletes and staff (subject to change).

-- Be between the ages of 15-23 and in one of the following four age categories, as of December 31st the year of the competition to the applicable IWAS event: Under 23, Under 20, Under 18 or Under 16
+- For Junior World Games: Be between the ages of 15-22 and in one of the following four age categories, as of December 31st the year of the competition to the applicable IWAS event: Under 23, Under 20, Under 18 or Under 16

-- Be an amputee, a dwarf, have cerebral palsy, a visual impairment or be a wheelchair athlete who is classifiable under the International Paralympic Committee classification system.
+- Be an amputee, a dwarf, have cerebral palsy, or be a wheelchair athlete who is classifiable under the International Paralympic Committee classification system.

 - Achieve required performance standards in event(s) as outlined in Appendix A at least once during the designated qualification period of Jan 1 – Dec 31 the year prior to the applicable IWAS event.